saastechacademy/foundation/project-ideas/shopify-integration/createShopifyOrder.md

 *   If a Shopify product has the tag "ON_PRE_ORDER_PROD", the corresponding HotWax Commerce order item will be marked as a pre-order.
 *   If a Shopify product has the tag "ON_BACK_ORDER_PROD", the HotWax Commerce order item will be marked as a backorder.

+In the `createShopifyOrder` service, the `ShopifyHelper` class is utilized in the following additional scenarios:

+1.  **Product and Variant Mapping:**
+    *   The `ShopifyHelper.getProductId` function is used to retrieve the HotWax Commerce product ID corresponding to a Shopify variant ID.
+This is essential for associating order line items with the correct products in the HotWax system.
+    *   If the product ID is not found and product creation is allowed, the service creates a new product in HotWax Commerce and associates it with the Shopify variant ID using `createShopifyShopProduct`.

+2.  **Facility Mapping:**
+    *   The `ShopifyHelper.getFacilityId` function is used to determine the HotWax Commerce facility ID based on the Shopify location ID where the order was fulfilled.
+This helps in managing inventory and fulfillment processes.

+3.  **Pre-Order and Backorder Tag Mapping:**
+    *   The `ShopifyHelper.getShopifyTypeMappedValue` function is used with `mappedTypeId` "SHOPIFY_PRODUCT_TAG" to retrieve the tags used in Shopify to indicate pre-order or backorder products.
+These tags are then used to determine if an order item should be marked as a pre-order or backorder in HotWax Commerce.

 **Explanation of the facilityId computation Logic**

 1.  **Prioritize Shopify Location (If Applicable):** The code first attempts to determine the `facilityId` based on the `location_id` present in the Shopify order, but only if the order is not tagged as "SENDSALE".
 This is done using the `ShopifyHelper.getFacilityId` function, which looks up a mapping between Shopify locations and HotWax Commerce facilities.